Forma Therapeutics (NASDAQ:FMTX) Lifted to “Hold” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Forma Therapeutics (NASDAQ:FMTX – Get Rating) from a sell rating to a hold rating in a report issued on Wednesday morning, Zacks.com reports.
+Forma Therapeutics (NASDAQ:FMTX – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a note issued to investors on Wednesday, Zacks.com reports.

 According to Zacks, “Forma Therapeutics Holdings Inc. is a clinical-stage biopharmaceutical company.
 It is focused on the development and commercialization of novel therapeutics with rare hematologic diseases and cancers.
 Forma Therapeutics Holdings Inc. is based in Watertown, United States. “

-Several other analysts have also issued reports on FMTX.
-Oppenheimer dropped their price objective on Forma Therapeutics from $60.00 to $49.00 in a research note on Wednesday, March 2nd.
-Cantor Fitzgerald restated an overweight rating on shares of Forma Therapeutics in a research note on Friday, April 1st.
-One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company has an average rating of Buy and a consensus price target of $46.00.
+FMTX has been the subject of a number of other research reports.
+Oppenheimer lowered their price target on Forma Therapeutics from $60.00 to $49.00 in a research report on Wednesday, March 2nd.
+Cantor Fitzgerald reaffirmed an “overweight” rating on shares of Forma Therapeutics in a research report on Friday, April 1st.
+One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of $46.00.

-Forma Therapeutics (NASDAQ:FMTX – Get Rating) last issued its quarterly earnings results on Tuesday, March 1st.
-The company reported ($1.06) EPS for the quarter, missing the consensus estimate of ($0.94) by ($0.12).
-During the same quarter in the previous year, the business earned ($0.68) earnings per share.
-As a group, sell-side analysts forecast that Forma Therapeutics will post -4.29 earnings per share for the current fiscal year.
+Forma Therapeutics (NASDAQ:FMTX – Get Rating) last posted its quarterly earnings results on Tuesday, March 1st.
+The company reported ($1.06) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.94) by ($0.12).
+During the same quarter in the previous year, the firm earned ($0.68) earnings per share.
+Equities research analysts anticipate that Forma Therapeutics will post -4.29 EPS for the current year.

-In other news, CEO Frank D. Lee sold 17,981 shares of the stock in a transaction that occurred on Wednesday, February 23rd.
-The stock was sold at an average price of $9.78, for a total transaction of $175,854.18.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, SVP Patrick F. Kelly sold 5,245 shares of the stock in a transaction that occurred on Wednesday, February 23rd.
+In related news, SVP Patrick F. Kelly sold 5,245 shares of the stock in a transaction dated Wednesday, February 23rd.
 The stock was sold at an average price of $9.78, for a total value of $51,296.10.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CFO Todd Shegog sold 5,687 shares of the stock in a transaction dated Wednesday, February 23rd.
+The shares were sold at an average price of $9.78, for a total value of $55,618.86.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 33,585 shares of company stock worth $328,461.
-4.32% of the stock is owned by corporate insiders.
+Insiders sold 33,585 shares of company stock valued at $328,461 in the last three months.
+4.32% of the stock is currently owned by company insiders.

-A number of large investors have recently modified their holdings of the stock.
-EDBI Pte Ltd acquired a new stake in Forma Therapeutics during the fourth quarter worth approximately $18,042,000.
-Wells Fargo & Company MN boosted its holdings in shares of Forma Therapeutics by 117.4% in the 4th quarter.
-Wells Fargo & Company MN now owns 16,376 shares of the company’s stock valued at $232,000 after purchasing an additional 8,842 shares in the last quarter.
-The Manufacturers Life Insurance Company boosted its holdings in shares of Forma Therapeutics by 5.9% in the 4th quarter.
-The Manufacturers Life Insurance Company now owns 19,110 shares of the company’s stock valued at $272,000 after purchasing an additional 1,063 shares in the last quarter.
-Parametric Portfolio Associates LLC boosted its holdings in shares of Forma Therapeutics by 27.9% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 127,631 shares of the company’s stock valued at $1,815,000 after purchasing an additional 27,855 shares in the last quarter.
-Finally, Marshall Wace LLP acquired a new stake in shares of Forma Therapeutics in the 4th quarter valued at $66,000.
-82.72% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in FMTX.
+Denali Advisors LLC acquired a new stake in Forma Therapeutics during the fourth quarter valued at approximately $60,000.
+Ensign Peak Advisors Inc acquired a new stake in Forma Therapeutics during the fourth quarter valued at approximately $65,000.
+Marshall Wace LLP acquired a new stake in Forma Therapeutics during the fourth quarter valued at approximately $66,000.
+Virtus ETF Advisers LLC raised its stake in Forma Therapeutics by 35.9% during the fourth quarter.
+Virtus ETF Advisers LLC now owns 11,902 shares of the company’s stock valued at $169,000 after buying an additional 3,143 shares in the last quarter.
+Finally, Qube Research & Technologies Ltd acquired a new stake in Forma Therapeutics during the fourth quarter valued at approximately $185,000.
+Hedge funds and other institutional investors own 82.72% of the company’s stock.

 About Forma Therapeutics (Get Rating)